mikewest/fallow/data/articles/2007/12/dns-made-easy-is-actually-pretty-easy.markdown

 ArticleID:  85
 Published:  1197727598
 Modified:   1197727796
-Title:      DNS Made Easy is actually pretty easy
+Title:      "DNS Made Easy is actually pretty easy"
-Slug:       dns-made-easy-is-actually-pretty-easy
+Slug:       "dns-made-easy-is-actually-pretty-easy"
-OneLine:    In a spontaneous burst of productivity, spawned mostly by my complete and utter failure as a sysadmin, I moved my parent's email account off my server.
-DNS Made Easy made this a trivial task.
+OneLine:    "In a spontaneous burst of productivity, spawned mostly by my complete and utter failure as a sysadmin, I moved my parent's email account off my server.
+DNS Made Easy made this a trivial task."
 Tags:
     - Personal